 Or, consider tapping into the therapeutic power of healing hemp oil with GRO+ Advanced Gummies.
-With MCT Oil and 10 mg CBD & 10 mg CBG per gummy — along with all the same powerful plant actives found in the original — offer the boost of broad spectrum hemp to promote thicker and fuller hair by reducing inflammation and improving circulation.
+With MCT Oil and 10 mg CBD & 10 mg CBG per gummy — along with all the same powerful plant actives found in the original — offer the boost of broad spectrum hemp to promote thicker and fuller looking hair.
 The gummy multivitamin has no artificial colors or flavors and just two grams of sugar.

 Doctor's Orders: Plant Active Tress RX

 In addition to eating a nutrient-rich, balanced diet, you can support healthy hair, along with provide the entire body with immune support, by boosting your intake of essential vitamin and minerals.
 Dietary supplements may help to prevent or alleviate vitamin deficiencies by integrating more vitamins into your routine.
 And, choosing nature's medicine — plants — along with a plant based diet can also be a powerful way to bolster your overall health, including your hair and scalp.